shreyanshbarodiya/classcast_test_submissions/README.md

 # classcast test submission

-The APIs in this repository, are for Open edX platform. \n
+The APIs in this repository, are for Open edX platform.

 ## Endpoint: classcast/submission/newsubmission
 ### Params: POST request

-student_id: pass as a param for now, after implementation of login, it will be fetched from session \n xblock_id \n
+student_id: pass as a param for now, after implementation of login, it will be fetched from session xblock_id
 attempted: 1 for attempted/ 0 for skipped
 correctly_attempted: (1 for correctly attempted) / (0 for incorrectly attempted & skipped)
 time_taken: float value